 - Pain and swelling in the affected area

 - Redness and bruising around the affected area

 - Inability to move the limb in the fractured area

 - Deformity in the affected area, which is typically easily recognizable

-Boston Children’s Hospital states that it’s important for parents and/or loved ones to be proactive about infant fractures, as young bones don’t heal as adult bones would, and without the proper treatment, the fracture can lead to permanent issues.
+Boston Children’s Hospital states that it’s important for parents and/or loved ones to be proactive about infant fractures.
+Young bones heal faster than adult bones, but without the proper treatment, a fracture can lead to permanent issues.

-In most cases, fractures and broken bones are treated with splints or casts, medication, traction, closed reduction, and in severe cases, surgery.
+In most cases, fractures and broken bones are treated with:

-Fortunately, in most situations, bones and fracture will heal after treatment, and the baby will be fine.
+Fortunately, in most situations, bones and fractures will heal well with treatment and the baby will be fine.
 Be certain to follow your physician’s medical advice after medical treatment, which may include ice compression and/or elevating the injured limb.

 The prognosis for infant broken bones is generally favorable.
 Most fractures or broken bones heal on their own.
 When treatment is necessary, it is important to helping promote healing, strength, and overall bone health.

 Infants whose bones heal well may have few, if any, additional symptoms related to the fracture or break.
 Infants with more severe breaks may experience longer-term pain and suffering, physical difficulties and frustration.